-Frequently Asked Questions (FAQs) about how the Gifted and Talented Education program functions.
+GATE Service Delivery Frequently Asked QuestionsFrequently Asked Questions (FAQs) related to the delivery of Gifted and Talented Education (GATE) services.

 - What programs does the local high school offer to gifted students?

 A variety of courses and programs for gifted students is offered in most California schools service grades nine through twelve.
 Individual high schools make decisions about how to serve accelerated students, including optional enrollment of younger students from the middle grades who may be placed in high school courses.
 Early college high schools, Advanced Placement courses, International Baccalaureate programs, and Advancement Via Individual Determination (AVID) are popular examples of options for accelerated secondary level students.
 For more information, contact your local high school district office and ask for information about programs for accelerated students.
 At the California Department of Education (CDE), see the Career & College Transition Division's High School web page.